yz778/hyprview/README.md

 # hyprview

-`hyprview` is a Hyprland plugin that provides a GNOME-style overview.
-It can display windows from the current workspace, all workspaces on a monitor, or include special workspaces, organizing them in a configurable grid layout for easy navigation.
+`hyprview` is a Hyprland plugin that provides a window overview with multiple placement algorithms.
+It can display windows from the current workspace, all workspaces on a monitor, or include special workspaces, organizing them using various layout algorithms for easy navigation.

-The grid layout adapts to the number of windows and the selected placement algorithm:

-- **`grid` (default):** Adaptive layout that follows the original algorithm:
-  - **1 window:** Displayed at 80% screen size, centered
-  - **2 windows:** 2×1 grid
-  - **3-4 windows:** 2×2 grid
-  - **5-9 windows:** 3×3 grid
-  - **10+ windows:** 4×N grid

-- **`grid2` (row-based packing):** Dynamically fills each row with windows before moving to the next row, optimizing horizontal space usage.
+The plugin includes five different placement algorithms to suit different preferences:

-- **`grid3` (optimal rectangle):** Calculates the most "square-like" grid layout by finding factor pairs that best match the monitor's aspect ratio, minimizing wasted space.
+- **`grid` (default):** Efficient dynamic grid that adapts to window count and screen aspect ratio, packing windows without wasted space.

+- **`spiral`:** Arranges windows in a spiral pattern starting from the center, creating a unique and balanced layout.

+- **`flow`:** Proportional row-based layout that maintains relative window sizes and distributes them evenly across rows to avoid bunching small or large windows together.

+- **`adaptive`:** Individual scaling with visual hierarchy - maintains each window's aspect ratio while applying subtle size variations (larger windows scaled down slightly, smaller windows boosted) for a dynamic, organic layout.

+- **`wide`:** Wide horizontal grid with uniform tile sizes, prioritizing more columns and fewer rows with generous spacing between tiles.

 https://github.com/user-attachments/assets/c0553bfe-6357-48e5-a4d0-50068096d800